Language skills in Luchazi

 - Kopiala = process of copying; photocopy.

-- Malaka (plural) = letters; written laws or rules.
+- Malaka (plural) = letters of the alphabet; letters; written laws or rules.

 - Malaka = talenu malaka ano a kama a nji na soneka nao kuli enu na livoko liange ivene.